scandale-project/scandale/README.md

 TODO:

+- HTTP API connected to the correlation engine;
+- connection with the Kvrocks database;
 - ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems;
-- HTTP API connected to the correlation engine;
-- connection with a database such as RocksDB;

 The correlation agent also provides a PubSub mechanism.